theQuery/Grab-Button/README.md

 <br />

 ## Usage
-To send the grab message, you tap the * button.<br />
+To send the grab message, you tap the "Alt" button next to the space bar.<br />
 To enable/disable the button while the application is still running, you can turn numpad on/off.<br />
 If your caps lock is enabled, the application will send "GRAB" instead of "grab".<br />